Tax Appeals Commission

 FILING A PETITION

 The Arkansas Tax Appeals Commission is an independent tax tribunal that hears and decides state tax appeals.
 It is part of the Department of Inspector General.
-Typical appeals include proposed tax assessments, refund claim denials, business closures, and joint refund offsets.
+Common appeals include proposed tax assessments, refund claim denials, business closures, and joint refund offsets.

 Sections